By taking advantage of TradeFW’s leverage ratio, you can potentially turn a modest initial investment into investment opportunities.

 Once you start to trade you have what is known as a position.
 A position is the amount of any currency, commodity or security that a trader, or even an institution or a dealer, own.
 A position can be held over an extended period (known as a long position) or borrowed and quickly sold (known as a short position).
 And since you’re the one who gets to decide what position you’ll take, you can maximize your access to leverage time and time again.

-TradeFW leverage trading is the ideal tool for making the most of the forex market.
+TradeFW leverage trading is a tool for making the most of the forex market.